christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Vespasian was also a great-grandson of Cleopatra and Mark Antony (King Herod).
 He was Herod Pollio aka Herod Agrippa I, grandson of King Herod's son Aristobulus IV.
+Vespasian was his title, not his name Vas/Bas was the royal abbreviation for the Greek word Basilius which = King.
+Ves‑ is also a contraction of Vah‑ / Bah‑, an honorific prefix (cf. Bahram, Vahram).
+Pas‑ is exactly the Paisa/Pahlav root, plus the adjectival suffix ‑ianus ("belonging to").
+Thus Vespasianus = Ves‑pasianus = "Lord of the Pasa (Parthians)" or "King belonging to the Pahlav clan" (another option: Vas/Bas was the royal abbreviation for the Greek word Basilius which =
-Vespasian was his title, not his name (Vas/Bas was the royal abbreviation for the Greek word Basilius which = King, and Pas means "all" as in Pan.
-"Vespasian" = "King of All", or "King of Everything" which is a claim to the title "King of Kings") [^26].
-Another option: Vas/Bas = King, and -asian = "of Asia" or "the Asian".
-Vespasian = "The King of Asia".
-He was also
+King, and Pas means "all" as in Pan.
+"Vespasian" = "King of All", or "King of Everything" which is a claim to the title "King of Kings") [^26]).

+Vespasians's mother was Vespasia Pollo.
+Pollio derives from Ptolemy, or Polemon.
+The hypocoristic (pet‑name) form of Ptolemy in Greek was Ptollion.
+In Latin, that became Pollio (the initial Pt‑ was simplified to P‑, as happened with many Greek loanwords).
+Ptolemy and Polemon are regional pronunciations of the same Dragon‑King title.
+In the bible Ptollion was a leader of the Pharisees during the 1st century BCE.
+Vespasia Pollo was a secret descendant of Cleopatra and her brother-husband Ptolemy XIII Theos Philopator (aka Gaius Octavius (Emperor Augustus) aka Polemon I of Pontus).
+Also, their "Sabine" origins are a cover for their Bosporan roots: Suetonius, a Flavian court historian, claims the Flavian family was of "Sabine" origin.
+This was a lie.
+They were not Sabine; they were Sabi—priestly Dragon Kings from Scythian Sabi, which means "seven" (a sacred number) and is the root of Sabazios (the Thracian Zeus) and Sabaoth (Lord of Hosts).

-'Flavius Scaevinus' the conspirator involved in Nero's assassination.
+He was also 'Flavius Scaevinus' the conspirator involved in Nero's assassination.

 ![Fig.
 1.51](/images/Vespasian.jpg){:width="400px"}